 I definitely had trouble describing them, since there are only ever little interview snippets to go on.
 I feel like there is something behind them.
-But when he talks about Wicker Man now, and says after the fact that t was meant to be absurd.
-That, I believe, but I can understand why people would think that's revisionist.
+But when he talks about Wicker Man now, and says after the fact that it was meant to be absurd—that, I believe.
+But I can understand why people would think that's revisionist.

 Seeing him in Bad Lieutenant was what got me interested in him and made me want to go back and rewatch a lot of his other films.
 But I think a lot of what you're getting at here is how infinitely rewatchable his films are just because of the context he's putting himself in.

 The movies I had to watch the most were Adaptation and Face/Off because I was trying to make a comparison between them, since he's playing double characters in both of those films.
 I didn't know how I would feel about watching Face/Off again, since I didn't gravitate to him because of his action films.
 I was more into Adaptation and Moonstruck and Wild at Heart—more of his oddball roles.
 But when I went back and started watching The Rock, I realized that all of his action stuff has other layers to it.
 Like, with The Rock, he's trying to play an action hero who doesn't want to be a hero.
 He likes being a scientist because he doesn't like leaving the office, and the character doesn't swear because it's [out of character for an action hero].